staabm/phpstan-todo-by/README.md

 **Out of the box** comments can expire by different constraints:
 - by date with format of `YYYY-MM-DD` matched against the [reference-time](https://github.com/staabm/phpstan-todo-by#reference-time)
+- by a keyword matched against a [list](https://github.com/staabm/phpstan-todo-by#keywords)
 - by a full github issue url
 - by a semantic version constraint matched against a Composer dependency (via `composer.lock`)